afragen/git-updater/README.md

 ### Plugins

 There must be a `GitHub Plugin URI`, `Bitbucket Plugin URI`, or `GitLab Plugin URI` declaration in the plugin's header.
-The plugin's primary file **must** be named similarly to the repo name.

 ~~~php
 /*